 Johnson & Johnson started the year by mulling “strategic options” for a trio of diabetes device businesses.
-Now, Animas is the first to be let go—the insulin pump unit is halting the manufacturing and sales of its products effective immediately.
+Now, Animas is the first to be let go—at least in the U.S. and Canada.
+The insulin pump unit is halting the manufacturing and sales of its products effective immediately.

 The move comes after “extensive exploration of all viable other options” for the business, Animas said in a statement.
 These options included a joint venture, operating partnership, or a sale, J&J announced in January.
 Animas will continue selling its pumps outside the U.S. and Canada.

 Animas is giving patients using its Vibe or OneTouch Ping pumps the option to switch to a Medtronic pump, and will continue to support patients through a transition period, according to the statement.
 However, the diabetes nonprofit JDRF voiced concern over competition and consumer choice.

 “JDRF is extremely concerned that Animas Corporation will be closing operations and ending the sale of its insulin pumps, as it means fewer treatment options for people with type 1 diabetes.
 Pump choice is critical, and people with type 1 diabetes need the ability to choose the devices that work best for them.
 Innovation and competition are essential to the development of next-generation therapies,” JDRF said in a statement.